vidella/strawberry-matcha-dark-theme/README.md

 # 🍓 Strawberry Matcha Dark

-A VS Code theme inspired by the soft contrast of strawberry pink and matcha green.
-Designed for developers who love cozy, aesthetic workspaces while maintaining readability during long coding sessions.
+A cozy dark VS Code theme inspired by strawberry pink and matcha green, designed for beautiful and comfortable coding.

 ## ✨ Features